MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 * What managers require access to other Azure reader roles such as **Reports Reader**.

-In summary your monitoring consumer roles probably need very broad access, versus your developers and system administrators who only need role based access to certain Azure resources.
+In summary your monitoring consumer roles probably need very broad access, versus your developers and system administrators who only need role-based access to certain Azure resources.
 As an additional restriction, ensure you exempt readers from access to sensitive monitoring data such as security, sign-in and user activity logs.

 ## Establish readiness